-All dance spaces have wooden floors and a change of shoes is requested.
+Most of the dance spaces have a wooden floor, and a change of shoes is requested.
+The exception is the Black Box, which has a marley-like floor.
 It would be best to have some shoe choices if possible.
 Bring cool, comfortable clothes for classes.
 All dance spaces are air-conditioned.

 One of the class spaces, the Aerobics Room, requires either suede (or chrome leather) soled shoes or clean sneakers to be worn.
 No leather or hard soled shoes.